View Our Photo Gallery

 No, we provide toilet facilities and paper.
-WRO provides everything except your own personal clothing, comfort drugs and toiletries.
+WRO provides everything except your own personal clothing, comfort drugs, and toiletries.

-Desserts: Pineapple Upside Down cake, Cheese cake, Brownies, Cobbler.
+Desserts: Pineapple Upside Down Cake, Cheese cake, Brownies, Cobbler.

-All of our river trips have guides with ‘First Responder Wilderness Training’ certifications.
-This is an intense, 8-day training course.
-We also have satellite phone communication and evacuation plans in place for all of our trips, in case of an emergency.
+All of our river trips have guides with Wilderness First Responder certifications (an intense, 8-day training course), or Wilderness EMTs (First Responder training along with an EMT certification).
+We also have satellite phone communication and evacuation plans in place for all of our trips in case of an emergency.